GenAI Alone Isn’t Enough—Pair It with Learning Analytics.

 The Dangers of Flying Blind: GenAI Without Analytics

 Deploying Generative AI without a Learning Analytics framework creates significant risks that can undermine educational goals.
 It leaves educators unable to verify effectiveness, address inequities, or ensure deep learning is occurring.
-Click on each card below to explore a specific risk and see a visual representation of the potential problem.
+Click on each risk below to view a visual representation of the problem.

 The Dual Feedback Loop: AI & Teacher Synergy